Can Dogs Eat Cannellini Beans? Health Benefits and Risks

 • After soaking, remove the beans from the water and give them a good rinse to remove any residue or contaminants.

-• Before feeding the beans to your dog, let them cool completely after cooking.
+• Let them cool completely after cooking.
 Too many beans can be kept in the refrigerator for up to three days.
-If you have an extensive quantity, split them off and freeze them later.
+If you have an extensive quantity, split them off and test a few beans to ensure they are soft, not gritty, and fully cooked.

 • Start with small servings when giving cannellini beans to your dog to gauge their tolerance and prevent intestinal problems.
 Some cooked beans should be added to your dog’s regular meals.
 The portion size should suit your dog’s size and dietary needs.